Pedagogical Research and Development Grants

 One statement should be from the organisation they are working with/for, which should justify the need for the project.

 We will automatically contact the referees using the emails provided in the application; both reference statements must be completed online before the application deadline.
-You will not be able to submit your application until these have been provided.
+You cannot submit your application until these have been provided.
 We cannot accept referee statements sent independently via email or by letter.

 The research question, evaluation and outcomes of the project must be clearly described and have reach beyond the specific organisation in which the project is held.